The Step Changers Model

 Isn't community giving the Government's job?

 This is a matter of perspectives and values really!
-From an economist's point of view, perhaps.
-It's argued that a businesses' one responsibility is to make a profit so the invisible hand of the market can drive everyone towards efficiency.
+From an economist's point of view, perhaps - it's often argued that a businesses' one responsibility is to make a profit so the invisible hand of the market can drive everyone towards efficiency.
 While this may be true, we're also currently living in a world where 1 in 4 New Zealand children grow up in material poverty and our oceans are littered with plastic.
 Given that, we don't think a little voluntary community giving is too much to ask.
-Oh - and it's also proven to be great for staff wellbeing, brand image, and profits.
+CSR is also proven to be great for staff wellbeing, brand image, and profits.
 We think it can be win, win, win when it's done well.

 Question not answered here?
 Hit us up on our social media and we'll fire answers back your way.